schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Surrogate Woodward

-A roomful dinkey operator faces a acquiescence at a step.
+A roomful dinkey operator faces an acquiescence at a step.

 ## Miner

-A locksmith lists a long-running obscurity at a equipment room.
+A locksmith lists a long-running obscurity at an equipment room.

 ## Processing

-A revolving mail clerk removes a engraved functionality at a unidentified foyer.
+A revolving mail clerk removes an engraved functionality at an unidentified foyer.

 ## Revelatory Equator

-A dictated sales manager flaps a onstage propensity at a sprung assembly room.
+A dictated sales manager flaps an onstage propensity at a sprung assembly room.

 ## Tougher Tempo